How to Fight 6 Types of Algae in Your Fish Tank

 Brown (and sometimes green) diatom looks like a dusty, flour-like substance covering your aquarium walls, substrate, and other surfaces.
 Because it’s so soft, it easily rubs off with an algae scrubber sponge, and many animals (like otocinclus catfish, snails, and shrimp) like to eat it.
 Diatom algae is most commonly seen in newly planted tanks and is often caused by high levels of phosphates and silicates.
 It’s one of the simplest algae to get rid of because if you just give it some time, the plants will naturally consume the excess phosphates and silicates, and clean-up crews love to feed on it.

 BBA is one of the most problematic algae that people run into because not many things eat it.
 As per its name, it grows in very thick, bushy clumps that are usually black or grey in color (but sometimes reddish or brownish).
 This algae likes to grow on driftwood, aquarium decor, and plants, and if left unchecked, it can completely engulf an aquarium in one to two years.
 Unfortunately, there’s a lot of different things that can contribute the growth of BBA, so there’s no one simple way to treat it.

 Black beard algae

-If you don’t like the look of the algae, you can try adding Siamese algae eaters, Florida flagfish, or amano shrimp (although the shrimp take a long to eat it unless you have an army of them).
+If you don’t like the look of the algae, you can try adding Siamese algae eaters, Florida flagfish, or amano shrimp (although the shrimp take a long time to eat it unless you have an army of them).
 Some people turn to chemical treatments, such as using liquid carbon to directly spray on the BBA for tough cases or to dose the entire aquarium’s water column for mild cases.
 Just be careful because certain plants like vallisneria are sensitive to liquid carbon.